Clive Elliott: Biography

 In 1978, with the outbreak of civil war in Chad, Clive and his wife Marie-Thérèse Rüttiman moved to Arusha, Tanzania, where he was appointed to a new position with the FAO, with the mandate to continue working on Quelea throughout eastern Africa.
 In 1986 he was appointed Project manager of the Bird Control Unit at the FAO and he and his family moved to Nairobi.

 In 1989 he was appointed to the Agricultural Operations Division of the FAO in Rome, and in 1995, promoted to the position of Senior Officer, Migratory Pests Plant Protection Service.
 Although this post was based in Rome, it involved numerous field trips and overseeing projects intended to control migratory pests such as the locust, armyworm, and Quelea.
 He authored and co-authored several publications on pest control in Africa, including a study based on satellite sensing data.

 In 2006 Clive retired to Oxfordshire, where he continued to undertake ornithological projects for the FAO and remained active as a consultant and a recognized authority on African bird pests.
 He was President of the Oxford Ornithology Society, and member of the committee of the Tristan da Cunha Association.

-Always a keen and competitive tennis player, he was also a member of the Committee of the North Oxford Tennis Club.
+As a competitive tennis player, he was also a member of the Committee of the North Oxford Tennis Club.
 While he was still working in Chad, he had won the men's singles tennis championship there in 1978.
 At the outbreak of the civil war, as reigning champion, he brought the trophy for safekeeping back to his home in England.
-His friends will remember him for the image that he embodied of an open-minded eccentric English gentleman, a lover of Africa, for his disregard for what he considered to be outmoded convention, and for his often mischievous humour.
-Once, after a couple of days’ absence to undergo a series of minor skin operations, he returned to his FAO office in Rome with an impressive row of stitches on his head, announcing to his appalled staff that he had just undergone major brain surgery.
+Once, after a couple of days’ absence to undergo a series of minor skin operations, he returned to his FAO office in Rome with a row of stitches on his head, announcing to his appalled staff that he had just undergone major brain surgery.